AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2.md

 * Computer
 * USB to microUSB cable

 Getting started with and assembled ANAVI Macro Pad 2 is easy.
-Just connect it to your Linux, Windows, or macOS computer, and use a browser to configure and load your kewswitch macro or shortcut settings.
+Just connect it to your Linux, Windows, or macOS computer, and use a browser to configure and load your keyswitch macro or shortcut settings.

 ANAVI Macro Pad 2 relies on the Quantum Mechanical Keyboard (QMK) firmware, To configure and modify the keyboard layouts you can use QMK Configurator, an online graphical user interface that generates QMK firmware hex files directly in a web browser or use the source code.
 Connect ANAVI Macro Pad 2 to a computer with USB to microUSB cable to enter flash mode and upload the new firmware.